-If a wedding is hard to plan, a bicultural wedding isn’t a walk in the park either.
+If a wedding itself is hard to plan, a bicultural wedding isn’t a walk in the park either.
 It requires some extra paperwork and time (and patience!) than usual.
 Spanish bureaucracy is infamously notorious, so brace yourself for a slow and time-consuming process.

 In this article about Anglo-Spanish weddings, I share a general overview of the process and documents needed to get married in Spain.

 Requirements for getting married in Spain

 The main requirement for you to get married in Spain is being a resident in Spain for the last two years or, if you live in the UK, for either party to be a Spanish national.

-Before the wedding can take place it’s mandatory for you and your partner to get your expediente matrimonial (documentation) officially approved.
+Before the wedding can take place, you and your partner need to get your expediente matrimonial (documentation) officially approved.
 The process involves submitting documents, making a statement and going for a personal interview.
 Some witnesses will also need to answer a few questions about you and your partner.
 If everything goes well, your expediente will then be approved.

-If you live in Spain, you need to process the expediente at the local Civil Registry where you live.
+If you live in Spain, you need to process the expediente at the local Civil Registry Office where you live.
 The wedding can then take place at a different Civil Registry Office, if you wish.

 If you live in England, the process will take place at the relevant Spanish Consulate.
 All the documents must be submitted to the Consulate at least eight weeks before the signature of the documents and your interview with the Consul.
 Within two weeks from signing the documents, you’ll be informed whether your expediente has been approved or not.

 Documents required from both parties, whether Spanish or British, in all cases: